marypiper/bcbio_single_cell_workflow/lessons/01_bcbio_run.md

 		The files output will be BCL files that require demultiplexing with the `bcl2fastq` tool (instructions below).

-	- **DFCI sequencing center (Zach):** will output the FASTQ files (already demultiplexed).
+	- **DFCI sequencing center (Zach):** will output the FASTQ files in the correct format since the Core has provided a script to Zach.

 	- **Biopolymers sequencing facility:** will sometimes output BCL and sometimes FASTQ, so necessary to check the files - good idea to ask for the BCL files

 	- **Broad Institute:** has their own single cell distribution platform

-	- **CCCB:** helpful to have them zip all directories into a single tarball containing the BCL files.
-Check the Samplesheet to ensure it is correct for analysis.
-Should look something like:
+	- **CCCB:** will generally provide tarballs that correspond to different runs.
+Sometimes they have run `bcl2fastq` on the data but you do not want to use this output.
+It is likely demultiplexed and cannot be used as input to `bcbio`.

+	In the run-level folder (decompress the tarball), you should see a `Samplesheet.csv` file.
+This is a standard file obtained from Illumina sequencing.
+In the file you will notice four sections (Header, Reads, Settings, Data).
+The `[Data]` section is what we are interested in.
+It should look something like:

 		```
+		[Data],,,,,,,,,
 Sample_ID,Sample_Name,Sample_Plate,Sample_Well,I7_Index_ID,index,I5_Index_ID,index2,Sample_Project,Description
-		FS_03272018_1555,FS_03272018_1555,,,,AAAAAAAA,,AAAAAAAA,FS_03272018_1555,
+Sample_JP1_11a_1,JP1_11a_1,,,D701,ATTACTCG,D501,AGGCTATA,JP_06092018_1641,
 		```

+	There are two hings we need to check in this section of the CSV file:

+	1. The columns `I7_Index` and `I5_index` are empty.
+	2. The barcode sequences that are in `index` and `index2` columns do not match sample barcodes.
+These can be changed to a dummy sequence like `AAAAAAAA` just to be safe.

-		> **NOTE:** If the Samplesheet gives errors during demultiplexing, can copy and paste above samplesheet and just change the name of the libraries (`FS_########_####`).
-The sequences of the indices do not matter at this point in time because bcbio with perform the extraction into the different samples.
-We don't need this samplesheet for any steps downstream other than the bcl2fastq step.
+		> **NOTE:** If we do not make these changes, `bcl2fastq` will attempt to demultiplex the samples.
+We can make changes because we don't need this samplesheet for any steps downstream other than the `bcl2fastq` step.

-3. If downloaded sequencing files are BCL format, then need to convert to FASTQ.
-To do this log on to Orchestra or O2 to run `bcl2fastq`.
+3. If downloaded sequencing files are BCL format, then need to **convert to FASTQ**.
+To do this log on to O2 to run `bcl2fastq`.

 	- Change directories to the sequencing folder downloaded from the facility.
 The folder should be arranged according to the image below for NextSeq or MiniSeq: